 Casa Fuster is Domènech i Montaner’s last building in Barcelona (1908 – 1911).
 Achitect Lluís Domènech i Montaner (1850 – 1923) is one of the most important protagonists of Catalan Modernism, and several of his works have been recognized as UNESCO World Heritage sites.
 He studied architecture and mathematical physics and graduated in 1873.
 He later joined the School of Architecture as a lecturer, then as professor, and then became its director in 1900, training, among others, students such as Josep Puig i Cadafalch, Antoni Gaudí or Josep M. Jujol, and overall exercising a considerable influence on what was to become Modernisme in Catalonia.

-Due to the elevated construction costs, the Fuster family left the home in the early 1920s.
-In 1962, an electrical company bought the building with plans to demolish it to construct a skyscraper, but due to public uproar, thankfully this was never carried out.
-In 2000, the building was acquired by a hotel chain and since 2004 has been known as the Hotel Casa Fuster.
+Casa Fuster has an interesting story.
+Due to the elevated maintenance costs, Fuster family left the home in the early 1920s.
+In 1962, an electrical company bought the building with plans to demolish it to construct a skyscraper, but due to public uproar, this was never carried out.
+In 2000, the building was acquired by a hotel chain and since 2004 has been known as Hotel Casa Fuster.